LightAndLight/fast-finds/README.md

 `filter (\x -> p x) (filter (\x -> x.a == 3) values)`.
 We can then run the `select` equation backwards on the inner filter to get `filter (\x -> p x) (select[a] 3 values)`.

+## This project

+I've implemented the fundamentals of this approach along with some tests and benchmarks.
+The program transformation and index generation phases are amortised over the number of `select`s, and I wanted to see some numbers for how that works out in practise.

 ## Misc. improvements

 1. The larger the index, the bigger the performance gain.
 We can perform further program transformations to